cortex-js/cortexjs.io/src/_pages/mathlive-guide-virtual-keyboards.md

 ### Multiple Layers

 Most keyboard layouts are made of a single layer.
-However, if your layout includes multiple layers (for example a layer accessible with a shifted key), use the `layers` property to provide an array of layers.
+However, if your layout includes multiple layers, for example a layer accessible with a shifted key, use the `layers` property to provide an array of layers.